IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/developer-tutorials/createNewIdentityAttributes.md

 We can now test out the attribute-based access control that we implemented earlier.
 To do, we will first demonstrate what happens when an identity with incorrect attributes tries to submit the `createCar` transaction.

-1. To test that attribute-based access control works, we can connect to the gateway by pressing `Local Fabric` under the `FABRIC GATEWAYS` panel.
+1. To test that attribute-based access control works, we can connect to the gateway by pressing `Local Fabric - Org1` under the `FABRIC GATEWAYS` panel.
 You will now be asked which identity you wish to connect with - choose `Jack` (created in our previous tutorial).
 > Command Palette alternative: `Connect Via Gateway`

 2. To execute a transaction, navigate to `mychannel`, `carContract@0.0.1` under the `FABRIC GATEWAYS` panel.
 Here, you will see a list of all the transactions you can carry out.